antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 2. As a first toe in the water we'll explore the GATA3 gene, but you can choose your own.
 Type the name of your gene in the text field of the *Find gene* textbox located in the upper-left corner and click "Go".

 3. To select the proper transcript in the next screen, click the "View" button.
+We choose the first row.

 	![](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_GATA3_selectav1.png)